 Hello there and welcome!
 My name is Erik and I am a Canadian software developer in the discipline of visual computing, which encompasses image synthesis (rendering), image analysis, and computer vision.
 I expect to receive (in March 2022) a Master’s in Visual Computing at Saarland University in Germany.
 I have a Bachelor’s in Electrical Engineering with a Minor in Math from Carleton University.
-I took every chance I got during my undergrad to spread this mindset.

 Technology has always interested me and I love the immediacy with which you can receive feedback when developing software.
 I like to think of it as a form of mental tactility or like building with putty (whereas developing hardware is like pottery).
 I particularly enjoy when building software requires the use of mathematical concepts or reasoning.
 Really the more math required the better.